 Buying a Massage Chair?
-Ask yourself these questions first.
+Be Sure To Ask These Critical Questions.

-Many questions inevitably arise if you wonder how to choose the best massage chair for yourself.
+Many questions inevitably arise when buying a massage chair, often involving how to choose the best massage chair for yourself.
 What does a massage chair cost?
 Why do I want one?
 What brands should I consider?
-What features should I look for?
+What massage chair features should I look for?
 Where will it live in my home?
 Where can I find massage chairs for sale?
-It can be confusing—even overwhelming!
-What’s the best strategy for choosing the best-buy massage chair for you?
+It can be confusing—even overwhelming.
+If you are wondering how to choose a massage chair, read on.

-Getting answers requires some time and patience.
-We’re here to help.
-We’ve researched and investigated and can get you on the right path.
+Getting answers requires some time and effort, but we’re here to help.
+We can advise you on what to look for in a massage chair and can get you on the right path.

 You’ll find massage chairs for sale online and in brick-and-mortar retailers in many locations.
-Begin your process in the comfort of your home.
-Many online resources (including this one!) can help narrow your search and target your results without asking for a sale.
+We recommend you begin your process in the comfort of your home.
+Many online resources (including this one!) can help narrow your search.

-After completing your initial research, you will have the knowledge for the decision to make.
-Your budget will affect all your other options.
-With massage chair prices varying from a low of $400-$500 to over $10K.
-There’s no right or wrong here: if you can’t afford the upper end, those chairs are not for you.
-Whatever price point fits your budget, that’s the right place for you.
+After completing your initial research, you will be better positioned to make a purchase decision.
+While the experience a massage chair delivers is an essential factor, the reality is that your budget will affect all your other criteria.
+With massage chair prices varying from a low of $400-$500 to over $10K, there’s no right or wrong regarding massage chair cost.
+If you can’t afford the upper end, those chairs are not for you.
+Whatever price point fits your budget, that’s the right place to focus your search.
 Simple.

-That said, not every dollar is created equal.
-Once you decide what you can afford (and remember to include tax, shipping, and/or delivery in that figure), you can begin to explore your choices.
+Once you decide what you can afford (and remember to include tax and shipping or delivery in that figure), you can begin to explore your choices.

 As with most everything, massage chair prices can vary depending on where you look.
 So be sure to check retailers in your area and the familiar names online.
 You may see a sales event that brings the desired brand into your budget.
 Of course, you want the best buy in a massage chair.

-If you’re not so lucky, the following avenues to pursue are trade shows and in-store demos at large retailers near you like Costco.
-These may not stock items ongoingly but feature products for monthly specials with a representative on hand to answer some of your questions.
+If you’re not so lucky, other avenues to pursue are trade shows and in-store demos at large retailers near you like Costco.
+These aren’t the ideal settings for massage chair shopping, but you might get some good ideas for further exploration at a massage chair showroom like ours.

 Lastly, don’t forget your phone.
 Talking with an expert in person or at an online resource is the best way to address your questions about how to choose a massage chair that’s the best purchase for you.

 Many retailers offer a guaranteed 30- or 90-day in-home trial.
-With this arrangement, you get to try out a massage chair as you would and will use it: in your own home, in the specific place in your home, and at the times of day that are right for you.
-Then, if you aren’t satisfied, you can return the chair for a refund or exchange it for a different chair.
+With this arrangement, you get to try a massage chair as you will use it: in the specific place in your home and at the times of day that are right for you.
+Then, if you aren’t satisfied, you can return the chair for a refund, or exchange it for a different chair.
 In most cases, the retailer will send a truck to pick up your massage chair.

 Naturally, some restrictions apply.
-The chair must be in new condition with no scratches, scuffs, or other damage.
+The chair must be in new condition with no scratches, scuffs, or other damage when you return it.
 Be sure you retain the original box, packing materials, instruction manuals, and any accessories included in the original purchase.

 When doing your research, remember that the terms of any trial purchase and the fees attached may influence your decision about what, where, and when to buy.
 Of course, be sure to check and double-check the dimensions of your massage chair to make sure that it will fit through any doorway between the delivery truck and the room where it will live.
 Stairs may also present an obstacle, especially if there are turns.
 Your massage chair may weigh hundreds of pounds, and no matter the capability of the crew doing the delivery, if the chair won’t fit, no amount of strength or persuasion will suffice.